odelia-ai/odelia-ai.github.io/docs/5_usage.md

     ```sh
     docker volume rm <volume-id>
     ```
-!!! warning
-    Models must have the same path on each device!

 !!! question
     Did you find a **bug** in the code or other **problems**?
 Then raise an issue in our Github repository: [https://github.com/KatherLab/swarm-learning-hpe/issues](https://github.com/KatherLab/swarm-learning-hpe/issues)